-- 2.1 This document describes how the Safeguarding Partners in Harrow are going to work together and with other relevant agencies and bodies to promote the welfare of children and young people in Harrow and to protect them from harm. - 2.2 We intend to take a Think Whole Family approach to safeguarding and this document describes how the arrangements for children and young people will be coordinated with those that are established to protect people with support and care needs in Harrow.
-A new Strategic Safeguarding Partnership (SSP) has been set up to identify and support through agreed resourcing, the priorities for both Harrow Safeguarding Children Board (HSCB) and Harrow Safeguarding Adults Board (HSAB). - 2.3 The respective responsibilities of both Boards will be maintained to ensure that the specific needs of children or people with care and support needs are not diluted or lost in the other's agenda, but opportunities drawn from collaborating on shared agenda will mean that: - Those working with children are alert and respond to the safeguarding and welfare needs of vulnerable adults associated with the same family. - Those working with people with care and support needs are alert and respond to the safeguarding and welfare needs of children associated with the same family.
+- 2.1 This document describes how the Safeguarding Partners in Harrow work together and with other relevant agencies and bodies to promote the welfare of children and young people in Harrow and to protect them from harm. - 2.2 We take a Think Whole Family approach to safeguarding and this document describes how the arrangements for children and young people are coordinated with those that are established to protect people with support and care needs in Harrow.
+The Harrow Strategic Safeguarding Partnership (HSSP) has been set up to identify and support through agreed resourcing, the priorities for both Harrow Safeguarding Children Board (HSCB) and Harrow Safeguarding Adults Board (HSAB).
+Collectively, the arrangement is known as Harrow Safeguarding Partnership. - 2.3 The respective responsibilities of both Boards are maintained to ensure that the specific needs of children or people with care and support needs are not diluted or lost in the other's agenda, but opportunities drawn from collaborating on shared agenda will mean that: - Those working with children are alert and respond to the safeguarding and welfare needs of vulnerable adults associated with the same family.

+• Those working with people with care and support needs are alert and respond to the safeguarding and welfare needs of children associated with the same family.

-- The transitions of children with identified needs into adulthood are better coordinated. - 2.4 Our approach also embraces Contextual Safeguarding which means that both strategically and operationally we are committed to identifying and responding collaboratively to risks faced by individuals and their families outside of the home environment e.g. criminal and sexual exploitation.
+• The transitions of children with identified needs into adulthood is better coordinated.

+2.4 Our approach also embraces Contextual

+Safeguarding which means that both strategically and operationally we are committed to identifying and responding collaboratively to risks faced by individuals and their families outside of the home environment e.g. criminal and sexual exploitation.